Marcennaji/HoldemCore/README.md

 **Portfolio Project: Modern C++ Architecture**

-Texas Hold'em simulation engine applying modern software engineering practices: hexagonal architecture, TDD and CI/CD, SOLID principles, and cross-platform design.
+Texas Hold'em simulation engine applying modern software engineering practices: hexagonal architecture, TDD and CI/CD, SOLID principles, continuous refactoring, and cross-platform design.
+The original project, created in 2011, has been substantially rewritten in 2025.

 > **Portfolio Notice**: This repository is maintained as a demonstration of C++ engineering.
 Issues and PRs are welcome but the roadmap follows the author's priorities.